 - Why camp in the winter?
 One reason, obviously, is the challenge and the experience of nature at one of its more difficult “settings”.
 To have braved a harsh winter night in a sleeping bag and tent, where you took care of yourself is an exhilarating experience.
 Another reason is cost.
 Many campsites are free during the off season, and you do not have to fight crowds.
 For those who RV, it is much easier to get a campsite at the beach in the winter.

 - Do I need special gear?
-There is no doubt that you will need to ensure that you have sleeping bags, boots and tents that offer enough insulation and protection against the weather.
+There is no doubt that you will need to ensure that you have sleeping bags, boots, warm leggings for the ladies, and tents that offer enough insulation and protection against the weather.
 You will need to invest in more things than if you camp in the summer.
 For a basic checklist of what you will need click here.

 - What activities can you do?
 Hiking, ice fishing and cross country skiing are favorite activities.
 Of course, sledding, snowball fights, and photography are popular too.
 Nightly sittings around the campfire still apply in the winter, and you can make Smores!
 Of course, the activities you can do depend on the location.
 Winter camping in the desert will be different than in the Canadian Rockies.
-For some great winter camping locations, click here.
 One of the obvious activities is simply seeing nature at a time when most people do not.
 Experiencing the winter sky and stars is an activity enough for many.